Skip to content

 bash

-curl -X POST http://localhost:8090/api/collections/posts \
+curl -X POST http://127.0.0.1:8090/api/collections/posts \

 -H "Content-Type: application/json" \